-For Capitals fans, Nicklas Backstrom’s 1,000th game means he’s a mainstay.
+Perspective | Nicklas Backstrom’s 1,000 games make him a Capitals pillar.
 For Backstrom, it means he’s home.

 “He spoke perfect English, but he thought it was an impediment,” Abdalla continued.
 “He was very uncomfortable around other people because of it.
 But as he’s kind of grown into more of a leadership role with the team, as he has felt more comfortable in his surroundings, it’s turned into a strength.
 He might not say very much, but when he does talk, it matters.”

 That value system comes from somewhere.
 In 2018, in the wake of the Caps’ elusive Stanley Cup championship, Doremus discovered the source.
 Backstrom invited Doremus back to Gavle for his day with the Cup.
 That day, it poured, torrential rains.
-As Doremus and some other invitees awaited the van the Backstrom family had arranged to transport them from their hotel to the Backstrom home, the group peered out the window.
+As Doremus and other invitees awaited the van the Backstrom family had arranged to transport them from their hotel to the Backstrom home, the group peered out the window.
 Here came Anders and Catrin Backstrom, Nick’s parents, carrying five or six umbrellas.

 “Right there, we see why Nick is the way he is,” Doremus said.
 “It’s this huge day for the family, and these people are worried about their guests getting rained on.
 It’s the servant heart.
 The gratitude, just the humility of the whole thing was really, truly eye-opening.”

 Now, there’s another generation to which he can pass on those values.
-Backstrom and his fiancée Liza have daughter Haley, 7, son Vince, 4, and newly arrived daughter Alizee, who turned 1 last month.
-When the Doremuses, the Abdallas and the Backstroms – often joined by the family of Caps defenseman John Carlson, or of Green, or even of relative newcomer Carl Hagelin – on vacation during the NHL’s all-star break, the other fathers drop their jaws at Nick’s devotion to the kids.
+Backstrom and his fiancee Liza have daughter Haley, 7, son Vince, 4, and newly arrived daughter Alizee, who turned 1 last month.
+When the Doremuses, the Abdallas and the Backstroms — often joined by the family of Caps defenseman John Carlson, or of Green, or even of relative newcomer Carl Hagelin — were on vacation during the NHL’s all-star break, the other fathers drop their jaws at Nick’s devotion to the kids.

 Not just his kids.
 All the kids.